It All Down

 (A) TemperPack Climacell: 100% curbside recyclable.

-(B) Tempercell: The plastic wrap is plastic #4; check if your community accepts this.
-The insulation inside is fully recyclable.
+(B) TemperPack Fiber Liner: The plastic wrap is plastic #4; check if your community accepts this.
+The insulation inside is post consumer recycled and can go in the trash.

 The contents of the cooling packs should be put in the trash.
 If your community recycles #4, add the plastic packaging to your recycling bin.
-Better yet, refreeze the packs and give them a second life in your cooler or on the sports field.
+Better yet, refreeze the packs and give them a second life in your cooler.

-Jars: Our jars are #6 and caps are #2, if your community recycles these plastics, put them in the bin!
+Jars & Jar Tops: Our jars are #6 and caps are #5, if your community recycles these plastics, put them in the bin!

 Bottles: These are plastic #1 and can be recycled if your community accepts them.